bradendubois/do-calculus/wiki/Probability Queries.md

 **Important**:
 - The representation of a variable in the model having some *observed* value is implemented as an **Outcome** object.
 - The creation of an Outcome object is to supply the *name* of the variable, and *some outcome of this variable*.
-- The Outcome class is located at ``do.probability.structures.VariableStructures``.
+- The Outcome class is located at ``do.structures.VariableStructures``.
 - The API function provided in **Do** to query a probability is the ``p`` function.
 - **Do.p** takes *two* arguments, a *set of outcome outcomes*, and a *set of "given" outcomes*.
 - **Do.p** requires an empty set as its "given" outcomes even if there are none.